Banner Health

 Remember, your provider and diabetes team are there to support you.
 If you ever feel unsure or need help, reach out to them.
 Regular communication and changes to your plan based on your results are important to keep you healthy.

-Understanding blood sugar monitoring is just one part of managing diabetes.
-The next step involves making lifestyle changes.
-By making thoughtful choices in your daily life, you can take control of your health and improve your overall well-being.
+Monitoring your blood sugar is just one part of managing diabetes.
+The next step is making lifestyle changes.
+Healthy eating, regular activity and medication (when needed) all help you take control of your condition and feel your best.